 Goals

-Activities occurring within the Dude Creek Critical Habitat Area will be consistent with the following goals in accordance with the purpose for which the area was established (AS 16.20.500).
-All department management decisions in the Dude Creek CHA, whether affecting activities undertaken by the department, other agencies, or the public, will be in accordance with these goals.
+Special Area Permit decisions authorizing activities occurring within the Dude Creek Critical Habitat Area will be compatible with the following goals in accordance with the purpose for which the area was established (AS 16.20.500).
+Goals related to fish and wildlife habitat and public use should be given equal standing in interpreting this plan.

-Goal I. Fish and Wildlife Populations and Their Habitats

-Manage the Dude Creek Critical Habitat Area to protect or enhance habitat for migrating sandhill cranes, especially wet meadow feeding and roosting habitat, and to protect or enhance habitat for other naturally occurring resident and migrant fish and wildlife populations.
+Protect habitat for migrating sandhill cranes, especially wet meadow feeding and roosting habitat, and to protect habitat for other naturally occurring resident and migrant fish and wildlife populations.

 Minimize harmful disturbance to fish and wildlife, with special attention to sandhill cranes.

-Recognize the potential for cumulative impacts when considering effects of small incremental activities and actions affecting critical habitat area resources, including high frequency public use activities.
-(Public use means commercial and public, non-agency use.)

-Goal II.
-Public Access and Use

-Maintain and/or improve public access to the Dude Creek CHA for public use consistent with Goal I.
+Maintain and/or improve public access within the Dude Creek CHA.

-Allow public uses when the uses are consistent with Goal I. These uses include: fishing, hunting, trapping, mechanized and non-mechanized public access, grazing, firewood harvesting, wildlife viewing, hiking, and berry picking.
+Allow public uses when the uses are compatible with the CHA's goals.
+These uses include: fishing, hunting, trapping, mechanized and non-mechanized public access, grazing, firewood harvesting, wildlife viewing, hiking, and berry picking.

-Goal III Management, Research, and Other Activities

-Encourage and support research and monitoring activities necessary to achieve the goals and policies of the Dude Creek CHA Management Plan, as funding allows.

-Foster interagency and community cooperation and coordination to assist in the implementation of this management plan.

 Policies

-The policies provided in this plan will be used to guide ADF&G decisions on management activities and Special Area Permits for activities on land and water within the Dude Creek CHA.
-When reviewing a proposed activity to determine whether a Special Area Permit will be issued, the proposed activity must be evaluated against the applicable goals and policies of the management plan.
+The policies provided in this plan will be used to guide ADF&G Division of Habitat decisions on Special Area Permits for activities on land and water within the Dude Creek CHA.
+When reviewing a proposed activity to determine whether a Special Area Permit will be issued, the proposed activity must be evaluated against the applicable goals and policies of the plan.
 The compatibility policy is always used to evaluate whether a proposed activity is compatible with the purposes for which the critical habitat area was established.

-The policies have been evaluated for their ability to meet CHA management goals and their effect on major CHA uses and activities, and impact on department management responsibilities.
-The evaluation of the effects of each policy includes the types and degrees of effect that could reasonably be expected to occur under each policy.
-Through proper management and use of mitigation measures, negative effects can be minimized.
-The evaluation of proposed policies includes consideration of eight criteria:
+The policies have been evaluated for their ability to meet CHA goals and their effect on major CHA uses and activities.
+The evaluation of the effects of each policy includes the types and degrees of effect that could reasonably be expected to occur under each policy. .
+The evaluation of proposed policies includes consideration of six criteria:

-Habitat - Will implementation of this proposed policy enhance, damage, or have no effect on habitat values?
-Will implementation of this policy alter the potential for habitat damage?
+Habitat - Will activities authorized pursuant to the proposed policy enhance, damage, or have no effect on habitat values?
+Will activities authorized pursuant to the proposed policy alter the potential for habitat damage?

-Fish and Wildlife Populations - Will implementation of this proposed policy increase, decrease, or not change the potential to maintain species diversity and abundance of fish and/or wildlife, especially waterfowl?
+Fish and Wildlife Populations - Will activities authorized pursuant to the proposed policy increase, decrease, or not change the potential to maintain species diversity and abundance of fish and/or wildlife, especially sandhill cranes?

-Fish and Wildlife Harvest - Will implementation of this proposed policy increase, decrease, or not change the number of user days, type of harvest, season of use, or quality of use that occurs within the CHAs?

-Non-consumptive Use of Fish and Wildlife - Will implementation of this proposed policy increase, decrease, or have no effect on the number of user days, type of use, season of use, or quality of non-consumptive use that occurs within the CHA?
+Non-consumptive Use of Fish and Wildlife - Will activities authorized pursuant to the proposed policy increase, decrease, or have no effect on the number of user days, type of use, season of use, or quality of non-consumptive use that occurs within the CHA?

-Public Access - Will implementation of this proposed policy increase, decrease, or not change the number of user days, type of public access, season of use, or quality of public access that occurs within the CHA?
+Public Access - Will activities authorized pursuant to the proposed policy increase, decrease, or not change the number of user days, type of public access, season of use, or quality of public access that occurs within the CHA?